‘Farzi’ organisation: Why Hindu petitioners in Gyanvapi case have split

 Days after their petition led to the sealing of a part of the Gyanvapi mosque in Varanasi, the Hindu petitioners in the case have split.

 Five women are petitioners in the case.
 Four of them are residents of Varanasi: Laxmi Devi, Sita Sahu, Manju Vyas and Rekha Pathak.
 The fifth, Rakhi Singh, is from Delhi.
 So far, they had all been represented by advocate Shivam Gaur.
-Now, a notice sent by the Varanasi district magistrate’s office on May 20 to the local petitioners says Gaur will only represent Singh.
+On May 20, the Varanasi petitioners were sent a notice saying Gaur will only represent Singh.

 “I have withdrawn my vakalatnama [memo of appearance] for the other four women and that is because of a communication gap,” said Gaur.
 “The women aren’t talking directly to me.
 So now I will continue to represent only Rakhi Singh.”